Air & Waste Management Association

-Founded in 1907, the Air & Waste Management Association (A&WMA) is a nonprofit, nonpartisan professional organization that provides a neutral forum for information exchange, professional development, networking opportunities, public education, and outreach to more than 5,000 environmental professionals worldwide.
-A&WMA promotes global environmental responsibility and increases the effectiveness of organizations to make critical decisions that benefit society.
+Founded in 1907, the Air & Waste Management Association (A&WMA) is a nonprofit, nonpartisan professional organization that enhances knowledge and expertise by providing a neutral forum for the exchange of information, technology, and environmental solutions, professional development, networking, and public education to thousands of members and an even greater audience of environmental professionals worldwide.
+A&WMA also promotes global environmental responsibility and increases the effectiveness of organizations to make critical decisions that benefit society.